-10. South Africa
+4. South Africa

 As one of the members of BRICS, a group of top emerging economies in the world, and considered to be the leading economy on the African continent, seeing South Africa in the Misery Index comes as a bit of a shock.
 The reason why South Africa has been given a place among the most miserable countries in the world is because it has left its unemployment levels unchecked as they surge beyond control.
-Around a quarter of the citizens of South Africa fail to find jobs, a severely high unemployment rate that leave much of the populace destitute.
-When you add pre-existing poverty and financial inequality to the equation, the country could said to be bound for misery.
+Around a quarter of the citizens of South Africa fail to find jobs, a severely high unemployment rate that leaves much of the populace destitute.
+When you add pre-existing poverty and financial inequality to the equation, the country could be said to be bound for misery.
 On top of it all, the country’s economic troubles have also left it prone to high rates of violent crimes, including murder, car hijacking, and kidnapping.

 Known to be a sunny, vibrant country on the coast of the South Atlantic Ocean in South America, Argentina may seem like a surprising addition to this list.
 However, there are plenty of issues across the nation that have contributed to the misery of Argentine citizens.
 To begin with, inflation is extremely high in the country at a mind-boggling 36.4%.
 Next, the country’s economy has not managed to move forward for years, and it continues to grapple with a ballooning fiscal deficit.
 Crime rates are also known to be fairly high in Argentina, with drug-fueled violence leading the way.
 It is because of the combined effect of all these factors that Argentina has managed to score the third position in the list of the most miserable countries in the world.